sdenier/Geco/readme.txt

 Launch: double-click on the jar file.

 ----------
-User documentation available under the help folder in html format.
+User documentation available under the help/ folder in html format.

 If you are experienced with orienteering softwares, you can jump-start using the application without the doc.
 Geco UI is designed to be very usable (there is still room for improvements): almost any actions available is visible, data accessible through direct manipulation, no hidden menus, no complicated workflow.